 - When the tear film breaks up

-- the lubrication between the bulbar surface and the eyelids is reduced
+- the lubrication between the bulbar surface, including a possible contact lens, and the eyelids is reduced

 - this leads to increased friction and thus to increased mechanical damage of the surface cells